QUESTIONS

 What if you bring us a bad candidate?

 The screening process is built to keep that from happening, but no recruiting process is perfect.
-The flat-fee model means the firm has every incentive to course-correct rather than push a marginal candidate, because no per-hire fee is on the line.
+The flat-fee model means we have every incentive to course-correct rather than push a marginal candidate, because no per-hire fee is on the line.
 Bad candidates get re-screened out and the search continues without a new invoice.

 Do you work outside Columbus?

 The deepest network is in central Ohio.
-The firm has served clients in Portland and Seattle through earlier iterations and can run remote-friendly searches anywhere in the United States.
+We have served clients in Portland and Seattle through earlier iterations and can run remote-friendly searches anywhere in the United States.
 Local roles in central Ohio are the fastest and the most efficient.
 Outside the region, ask anyway and we will tell you what to expect.

 Do we still need an HR person?